Existence and convergence of the length-preserving elastic flow of clamped curves: Parabolic smoothing

 \section{Parabolic smoothing}

-The goal of this section is to show that our solution $f$ from \Cref{thm:STE} instantaneously becomes smooth. \begin{thm} Let {$f_0\in W^{2,2}_{Imm}(I;\R^d)$ satisfying \eqref{eq:BCCompatibility} and \eqref{eq:f_0assumption}}.
-Then, there exists $0<T_1\leq T$ such that the solution $f$ in \Cref{thm:STE Main} satisfies $f\in \CalC^{\infty}((0,T_1)\times I;\R^d)$. \end{thm} Note that since we had to work with the critical embeddings in the contraction estimates in \Cref{subsec:Contraction}, more precisely in \eqref{eq:dx^3L4L2}, \eqref{eq:trdx^2L8} and \eqref{eq:trdx^3L8/3}, higher integrability of the nonlinearity cannot be obtained by standard estimates relying on Hölder's inequality.
-Therefore, we cannot directly start the usual bootstrap argument (cf. \Cref{subsec:bootstrap Sobolev}) to show smoothness. {Instead, we show an instantaneous gain of regularity in the time variable}.
+The goal of this section is to show that our solution $f$ from \Cref{thm:STE} instantaneously becomes smooth. \begin{thm} Let {$f_0\in W^{2,2}_{Imm}(I;\R^d)$ such that \eqref{eq:BCCompatibility} and \eqref{eq:f_0assumption}} are satisfied.
+Then, there exists $0<T_1\leq T$ such that the solution $f$ in \Cref{thm:STE Main} is smooth on $(0,T_1)$, i.e.\ $f\in \CalC^{\infty}((0,T_1)\times I;\R^d)$. \end{thm} A close examination of the contraction estimates in \Cref{app:contr} reveals that the critical embeddings are used, for instance in \eqref{eq:dx^3L4L2}, \eqref{eq:trdx^2L8} and \eqref{eq:trdx^3L8/3}.
+Thus, higher integrability of the nonlinearity cannot be obtained by standard estimates relying on Hölder's inequality.
+Therefore, we cannot directly start the usual bootstrap argument to show smoothness.
+Instead, we use an instantaneous gain of regularity in the time variable, relying on Angenent's parameter trick \cite{Angenent1,Angenent2}, see also \cite{EPS} and \cite[Chapter 9]{MR3524106}.
+Since we want to conclude smoothness in space \emph{up to the boundary}, we first show increased regularity in time before deducing global smoothness up to the boundary by using parabolic Schauder theory.
+For the sake of readability, we omit the proof of the following proposition and refer to \cite[Chapter 3, Section 3.1]{Diss}.